Aware-Health-GmbH/backend-coding-challenge/README.md

 - `POST /appointments/:id/results`: Create a new result for a specific appointment.
 - `PUT /results/:id`: Update an existing result by ID.
 - `DELETE /results/:id`: Delete an existing result by ID.

-## Seed Data

-To seed the database with sample data, run the `npm run seed` command in each microservice directory.
-This will populate each microservice's database with some sample users, appointments, and results.

 ## Testing